-- Type 2: Occurs in few starchy foods.
+- Type 2: Occurs in a few starchy foods.
 These are raw potatoes and green (unripe) bananas.

 - Type 3: Is produced when starchy foods (potatoes and rice) are cooked.
 Then, cool it.
 Cooling turns a few digestible starches into resistant starches.
 Conversion occurs by retrogradation.

-- Type 4: Is man-made and gets produced through chemical process.
+- Type 4: Is man-made and gets produced through a chemical process.

 How to Add Resistant Starch to a Diet